stguller/Basic_Linux_Command/README.md

 --> echo : it merely prints its arguments on standard out- put for
 $ echo My dog has fleas
 My dog has fleas

+--> sudo useradd -d /home/superjax -m superjax :
+  -d : a home directory created for this user
+  -m : the home directory created during the process and to create the directory myself.